wadehammes/base-foundation-wordpress/README.md

 Once you are ready to compile the project, download these files as a zip, decompress, and move them to your project directory.
 Then, in terminal:
 <code>$ cd your/project/directory</code>

+Install the Node Modules into the project:
 <code>$ npm install</code>

+Install the Bower dependencies into the project:
 <code>$ bower install</code>

+Initiate Grunt:
 <code>$ grunt</code>

-This will start the grunt interface and your project should compile, and you will recieve notifications of things changing.
+Your project should compile, and you will recieve notifications of things changing.

 Start building something awesome.

 ####OTHER TIDBITS:
-- Use project/global for creating style guide classes and other reusuable, global elements.
+- Use scss/project/global for creating style guide classes and other reusuable, global elements.
-- Use project/media/screen.scss for screen styles
+- Use scss/project/media/screen.scss for screen styles
-- Use project/media/print.scss for print styles
+- Use scss/project/media/print.scss for print styles

-This template makes use of all Compass mixins (for full list and documentation see here: http://compass-style.org/) It's foundation is the Gumby Framework grid: http://gumbyframework.com/docs/grid/
+The <code>templates/</code> directory is meant to be your static build folder.
+Your www root will be <code>wordpress/</code>, which is 3.7.1 as of this build.

+Do your JS work in <code>js</code> and all your styling within <code>scss</code>.
+Grunt will handle the rest to ensure your templates have the necessary files.

 ####RELEASE LOG:
 <a href="https://github.com/wadehammes/Base/releases">https://github.com/wadehammes/Base/releases</a>